Infradevandops/NAMASKAH.APP/README.md

 ```

 ### 🎯 **Platform Vision**
-**CumApp** is designed as a **universal communication hub** that grows from SMS verification to a complete enterprise communication suite:
+**Namaskah.App** is designed as a **universal communication hub** that grows from SMS verification to a complete enterprise communication suite:

 1. **Phase 1** (Current): SMS Verification + Basic Chat
 2. **Phase 2**: AI-Powered Messaging + Real-time Features